Spring 2023

 Overview

 Meraki Design System (Meraki) is a design system for internal websites, tools, and for external facing mobile apps.
-In 2023, Pfizer went through a rebrand for all print materials.
-The Customer Experience Design team was engaged to create a digital library as a companion to follow the new brand guidelines for all digital products.
-Pfizer has over 74 markets under its umbrella, and this became our guiding light.
+In 2023, Pfizer initiated a rebrand for all print materials.
+My team, The Customer Experience Design Team, was engaged to create a digital library as a companion to follow the new brand guidelines for all digital products.
+Pfizer has over 74 markets under their umbrella, and this breadth became our guiding light.

-The Customer Experiene team already had Helix Design System, but sadly had to be retired due to a tech stack migration.
-From my work in Meraki Design System, we have saved $31m cumulative cost savings across the work of 1,000 developers and designers both internal and external.
-I was able to reduce time-to-market by nearly 50% and non-content related tasks by 35%.
+The Customer Experience Team already had Helix Design System, but sadly was retired due to a tech stack migration.
+From my work in Meraki Design System, Pfizer had a total of $31m cumulative cost savings across the work of 1,000 developers and designers both internal and external.
+I reduced time-to-market by nearly 50% and non-content related tasks by 35%.

-I found this using the formula: (designer + dev working hours) × (designer + dev rate)
+I achieved these metrics using the formula: (designer + dev working hours) × (designer + dev rate)

 How might we upgrade the foundations of an existing Design System for all brands to be customizable and repeatable?